 Radiation Protection

 Some countries are known to stock Potassium Iodate in tablet form for safety precautions.
-Also, it is safe and legal because it is approved by the World Health Organization.
-However, certain promoters of this product promise consumers that it can be used as a Thyroid blocker.
-Where in, as a matter of fact, that is not the case.
-That is why the U.S Food and Drug Administration has taken matters into action to stop this false advertisement of the product.
+Also, it is safe and legal because the World Health Organization approves it.
+However, certain promoters of this product promise consumers it can be used as a Thyroid blocker.
+However, that is not the case.
+That is why the U.S. Food and Drug Administration has taken action to stop this false product advertisement.

 FUN FACT

-Since the chaos of the 9/11 attack happened, Ireland had issued that every household must be distributed with Potassium Iodate tablets for protection.
-On the contrary, it has been found out through an experiment by an anonymous Irish expert that the distribution and results were not successful as it has been anticipated.
-So, the Irish government concluded to dispose of the tablets instead.
+Since the chaos of the 9/11 attack, Ireland has issued a rule that every household must be distributed with Potassium Iodate tablets for protection.
+On the contrary, it has been found through an experiment by an anonymous Irish expert that the distribution and results were not as successful as had been anticipated.
+So, the Irish government decided to dispose of the tablets instead.

 Important Uses of Potassium Iodate